-We have audited the financial report of St Kilda Gatehouse Incorporated, which comprises the statement of financial position as at 30 June 2017, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, the committee members' declaration, and the certificate by members of the committee.
+We have audited the financial report of the St Kilda Gatehouse Inc, which comprises the statement of financial position as at 30 June 2018, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Board Members' declaration.

-In our opinion the accompanying financial report of the entity is in accordance with the Australian Charities and Not-for-Profits Commission Act 2012 (ACNC Act), including:
+In our opinion, the accompanying financial report of St Kilda Gatehouse Inc is in accordance with the Associations Incorporation Reform Act 2012 and the Australian Charities and Not-For-Profits Commissions Act 2012, including:

-- (i) giving a true and fair view of the entity's financial position as at 30 June 2017 and of its financial performance for the year then ended; - (ii) complying with Australian Accounting Standards and the Australian Charities and Not-for-profits Commission Regulation 2013.
+- (i) giving a true and fair view of the organisation's financial position as at 30 June 2018 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards Reduced Disclosure Requirements, Associations Incorporation Reform Act 2012 Division 60 of the Australian Charities and Not-forprofits Commission Regulation 2013.